pulumi/docs/content/blog/dynamic-providers/index.md

 ![How Pulumi works](./engine-block-diagram.png)

 A resource provider is an extension of the API exposed by the respective cloud providers.
-As such, it is also the limiting factor sometimes.
+As such, it can be the limiting factor.
 Thankfully, there is a solution to this.
-Since the Pulumi engine works with life-cycle callbacks handing control to the provider at appropriate times, it is easy to write such a provider that implements custom logic in those callbacks.
+Since the Pulumi engine works with life-cycle callbacks handing control to the provider at appropriate times, it is easy to write a provider that implements custom logic in those callbacks.

 Learn more about how Pulumi works [here](https://www.pulumi.com/docs/intro/concepts/how-pulumi-works/).